SpaceTimmi/SpaceTimmi/README.md

 - 🔭 I’m currently working on the Algorithm and Data Structures, and learning how to build full-stack web apps.
 - 🌱 I’m currently learning Computer Science through the [Open Source Society University](https://github.com/ossu/computer-science)
-- 👯 I’m looking to collaborate on Software Engineering and Cloud Computing projects.
+- 👯 I’m looking to collaborate on Backend, Frontend and Cloud Computing projects.

 ### Connect with me on: